asmithh/transcription/README.md

 This is intended to run on GPU; running the model on CPU is much slower (~20 minutes for ~30 minutes of audio on my 2021 M1 Macbook with 16 GB of RAM).

 The `whisper` class of transcription models may hallucinate when given audio without speech; please keep an eye out for this!

+You may also see utterances or sentences duplicated in the transcribed text.

 ## Running on Explorer
 ### Setup